williamroocha/ft_printf/README.md

 ## Description

-ft_printf is a project of the <a href="https://42lisboa.com/" target="_blank">42 Lisboa</a> software engineering program.
+ft_printf is a project of the <a href="https://42lisboa.com/" target="_blank" rel="noopener noreferrer">42 Lisboa</a> software engineering program.
 The goal of this project is to recode the standard C library printf function.

 ## Table of Contents